foxglove/schemas/schemas/README.md

 ## SceneUpdate

-(Experimental, subject to change) An update to the entities displayed in a 3D scene
+An update to the entities displayed in a 3D scene

 <table>
   <tr>